2025 Keynotes & Plenaries

 Kristin Welch

-Co-Sponsored By UW-Madison’s Center for Research on Gender and Women
+Co-sponsored by UW-Madison’s Center for Research on Gender and Women

-Friday, April 11, 2025 at 10:00am CST
+Friday, April 11, 2025, at 10:00am CDT

 Kristin Welch is the Founder and Executive Director of Waking Women Healing Institute, an Indigenous & Survivor-led nonprofit organization.
 The Institute centers healing through direct action, policy work, storytelling, data activism, and advocacy for and with survivors of Domestic Violence/Sexual Assault (DV/SA), and Missing and Murdered Indigenous Women/People (MMIWP) families.